Group High Limit Accidental Death and Dismemberment Insurance Plan

 Definition of Loss: Loss of sight, speech, or hearing means the total and permanent loss.
 Loss of limb means severance through or above the wrist or ankle.
 Loss of thumb and index finger means severance through or above the metacarpophalangeal joints.
 Loss of movement of limbs means total and permanent paralysis of such limbs.

-For each insured person while covered under the Policy, the maximum payable is no more than one benefit, the largest benefit, for all losses to the same limb or related to any one accident.
-No more than the maximum benefit will be paid for all injuries due to any one accident, except as described in the Policy.
+For each insured person while covered, the maximum payable is no more than one benefit, the largest benefit, for all losses to the same limb or related to any one accident.
+No more than the maximum benefit will be paid for all injuries due to any one accident, except as described in the Certificate of Insurance.

 2. Monthly Payments for Disability...